Aislelabs: History

 Aislelabs raised venture capital from Salesforce.com and other institutional investors in 2014.

 The company serves large venues across North America, Europe, and Asia, including The Dubai Mall.
 Across the install base, Aislelabs' big data platform processes over 275 billion data points a year.

 In 2021, Aislelabs was acquired by Constellation Software, one of the world's largest operators of verticalized SaaS businesses.

 In 2023, Garrett Schemmel was appointed as the new CEO.
 He oversaw continued growth of the business with a focused on expansion in North America, the Middle East and Latin America.
 In 2024, Aislelabs underwent a major rebrand of its website.
 A new brand identity was launched at the same time.

-In 2024, Alex Kress came on board as the new Head of Engineering.
+In 2025, Julie Fry joined Aislelabs as General Manager, succeeding Garrett Schemmel.
+Fry brought a focus on operational modernization and go-to-market discipline, initiating a comprehensive overhaul of the company's internal systems, customer operations, and product strategy.

+Under Fry's leadership, Aislelabs began a multi-year cloud migration initiative aimed at modernizing its platform infrastructure and accelerating product development velocity, with an increased emphasis on AI and machine learning capabilities across its Connect, Flow, and Marketing product lines.
+In November 2025, Aislelabs launched FlowAI, a new product extending the company's venue analytics platform with artificial intelligence-driven insights.

+Fry also led a significant buildout of Aislelabs' commercial operations, introducing a formalized CRM and revenue architecture, a restructured pricing and packaging model, and expanded customer support infrastructure.
+These efforts were designed to support the company's continued growth across its core verticals — retail, airports, and hospitality — and its geographic expansion in North America, the Middle East, and Latin America.

 Competitors

 The top competitors in Aislelabs competitive landscape are Cloud4Wi, Purple WiFi, Queentessence, Eleven Wireless, Zenreach & Skyfii.